 Shortcodes allow you to easily dictate what information should show on a membership site page without complicated lines of code.
 You can use shortcodes to show or hide content based on the user’s membership level, tag, or whether the user is recognized by Ontraport.
 See our shortcode reference page for specific shortcodes for accomplishing different goals.
-Then follow the steps below to insert the shortcodes and test them.

-In Ontraport Pages, you can add shortcodes to surround individual blocks you’d like to show to certain members, or within blocks to protect partial sections.
+In Ontraport Pages, you can add shortcodes to surround individual blocks you’d like to show to certain members or within blocks to protect partial sections.
 In this example, we provide steps for the first option.

 - Add blocks above and below the content you’d like to show.
 Alternatively, you can add a row or even just a text element before and after.

-- Insert text elements in the blocks
+- Insert text elements into the blocks.

 - Place your shortcode above and below the area you would like to protect.